theDrake/android-experiments/README.md

 android-experiments
 ===================

-A repository for my experiments with the Android SDK.
+A repository for my experiments with the Android SDK/NDK.